Laxmi Indira Panda

+She was working as a domestic help and living off the Odisha freedom fighters pension.
+She was fighting for her freedom fighters pension.
+Her grandson spread the news to newspapers and then after that she got her freedom fighters pension and was awarded the Rashtriya Sainik Samman and met the president Prathiba Patil.

 Death

 Panda died on October 7, 2008, at the AIIMS Delhi after a prolonged illness.
 She was cremated with full state honours and a guard of honour was also given on behalf the Orissa Police.